Updated by Daniel Westendorf

 What is a dynamic variable?

-A dynamic variable is a way to indicate that, when a Violation Notice is generated, information specific to that specific violation should be inserted into the letter.
+A dynamic variable is a way to indicate that, when a Letter or Violation Notice is generated, information specific to that specific violation should be inserted into the letter.
 An example this might be in the salutation of your letter.
 Instead of a generic "Dear Property Owner", you might replace the "Property Owner" portion of the text with the Property Owner Name dynamic variable.

 Inserting a dynamic variable